Spotlight on Palo Alto Networks: Analyzing the Surge in Options Activity

 Palo Alto Networks is a platform-based cybersecurity vendor with product offerings covering network security, cloud security, and security operations.
 The California-based firm has more than 80,000 enterprise customers across the world, including more than three fourths of the Global 2000.

-In the last month, 5 experts released ratings on this stock with an average target price of $213.0.
+Over the past month, 3 industry analysts have shared their insights on this stock, proposing an average target price of $188.67.

 Turn $1000 into $1270 in just 20 days?

 20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
 Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * An analyst from Jefferies persists with their Buy rating on Palo Alto Networks, maintaining a target price of $215. * Consistent in their evaluation, an analyst from Rosenblatt keeps a Buy rating on Palo Alto Networks with a target price of $235. * An analyst from Keybanc has decided to maintain their Overweight rating on Palo Alto Networks, which currently sits at a price target of $205. * An analyst from Stephens & Co. downgraded its action to Equal-Weight with a price target of $205. * Maintaining their stance, an analyst from Morgan Stanley continues to hold a Overweight rating for Palo Alto Networks, targeting a price of $205.
+Click here for access. * An analyst from HSBC has elevated its stance to Hold, setting a new price target at $156. * Consistent in their evaluation, an analyst from Morgan Stanley keeps a Overweight rating on Palo Alto Networks with a target price of $205. * Consistent in their evaluation, an analyst from Keybanc keeps a Overweight rating on Palo Alto Networks with a target price of $205.

 Latest Ratings for PANW